kakaireismael/GitHub-Users-App/README.md

 The main objective of this App is to enable users to search and get access to their profiles.
 The App provides users a simple, convenient, secure and efficient way to connect to millions of GitHub users across the world.

 By entering a user's GitHub username or location by country into the "GitHub Users search bar, you can find that user's profile information as well as links to their GitHub account.
 Every time you type something, the application will send a request to the GitHub API to search for the username you just typed, and any users who match the query will have their information displayed.
 The GitHub Users App is an easy to user and friendly application that makes it easy for you to discover other GitHub users based on their GitHub username or location.
-Any user simply types in the location (to search by user location e.g. Uganda) of the user or by using search user by username (e.g. kakaireismael) into the search box, and you'll be presented with information about the user you searched and view user profile and the link to view GitHub User account.
+Any user simply types in the location (to search by user location e.g. Uganda) of the user or by using search user by username (e.g. kakaireismael) into the search box, and you'll be presented with information about the user you searched and view user profile and the link to view the respective GitHub User account.

 ## App Features